FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     - private: only for the contract
     - external: can be called from other contracts, can be called externally
     - internal: only for the contract and its derived contracts

+     “return” will not work on a real(or test) blockchain, we will use events

+    an Event is used for return values from transactions, it is used externally to trigger functionality or used as a cheap data storage(better than save something inside the contract, gas cost wise).
+They can allow interaction with the contract.

+    Applications can subscribe and listen to these events through the RPC interface of an Ethereum client.

+    Storing data is extremely expensive ⇒ you can store data off-chain and story only a proof(hash), you can store data in another blockchain such as IPFS or store data in event logs if not necessary.

 - Transactions and Errors

     transactions are atomic, errors are “state reverting”.
 Errors mean something triggered an handled error like “require”, “assert”, “revert”.
 They cascade even between smart contracts and multiple functions, except for low level functions (address.send, ....).